sal55/langs/MCompilers.md

 ### Optimisation

 I've never bothered with this until recently.
-And then it mainly amounted to keeping some local variable in registers.
+And then it mainly amounted to keeping some local variables in registers.
 That made an impressive difference with small benchmarks, but very little difference with real programs.

 However, for the sorts of apps the M compiler is now used for (compilers, assemblers, interpreters), the difference between unoptimised and optimised (ie. transpiling to C and applying gcc or clang/llvm with -O3) might only be 30-50% faster.
 That is, optimised code take 23-33% less runtime.
 But typical runtimes (for compiling/assembling) are only about 0.1 seconds anyway, so it's irrelevant.